The Concord Review

 The Concord Review: A Quarterly Review of Essays by Students of History is an academic journal dedicated to publishing the history research papers of high school students.
-Established in 1987 by William H. Fitzhugh, a Massachusetts educator dismayed with the "dumbing down" of writing standards in American secondary schools.
+It was established in 1987 by William H. Fitzhugh, a Massachusetts educator dismayed with the "dumbing down" of writing standards in American secondary schools.

 The Review publishes about 5% of its submissions, and is considered among the most prestigious awards for high school students.
 Issued quarterly, the journal publishes research monographs on history topics from high school students from any country, as long as they are in English.
-Submissions are typically 4000 to 5500 words long, and must be accompanied by a subscription fee (ranging from $70-$150) to the journal in order to be considered.
+Submissions are typically 8500 words long, and must be accompanied by a subscription fee (ranging from $70-$150) to the journal in order to be considered.

 Related activities

 In addition to publishing the journal, The Concord Review, Inc. engages in a number of other projects.
 Five outstanding essays per year are awarded the Ralph Waldo Emerson Prize of about $3000.
 Fitzhugh also founded the National History Club, with chapters in hundreds of American high schools.
 Also, The Concord Review, Inc. operates a service called the National Writing Board, which for a fee of $100 will evaluate student writing and forward the results to college admissions committees.